Rob--W/cookie-manager/README.md

 When First Party Isolation is enabled (this is the case in the TOR Browser), the work-around is needed, until https://bugzil.la/1381197 is fixed.

-The cookie manager may show a "NID" cookie for the google.com domain, but not have the ability to modify it.
+And until https://bugzil.la/1381197 is fixed, a "NID" cookie for the google.com is hidden from the cookie manager.
 This is because the cookie is in a cookie jar used for Safebrowsing, and this jar is completely isolated from the rest of the browser, including extensions (https://bugzil.la/1362834).